some-natalie/some-natalie/_posts/2022-12-12-arch-guide-to-selfhosted-actions.md

 ## Introduction

 This is written for GitHub Enterprise administrators wanting to self-host compute for GitHub Actions, especially for [Enterprise Server](https://docs.github.com/en/enterprise-server@latest) (self-hosted).
 If you're not self-hosting, you're still welcome as well!
-You might find helpful tips and tricks nonetheless.  :tada:
+You might find helpful tips and tricks nonetheless. 🎉

 We're _not_ covering the details of which GitHub Enterprise version you should be on or any future roadmap items.
 If that's of interest, reach out to the friendly [Sales](https://github.com/enterprise/contact) or [Support](https://enterprise.github.com/support) teams.